exoplatform/exo-documentation/docs/Administration.rst

 |Bimage374|

-.. note:: -  Already bound groups may appear in the search results in the groups tree but their checkbox is uncheckable
+.. note:: -  Already bound groups may appear in the search results in the groups tree but their checkbox are uncheckable

               |Bimage375|